5yntek/Meal-Suggestion/README.md

 6. When having either a device plugged in or an emulator running, open any bash script (e.g. Git Bash) inside of the MealSuggestionApp root folder and type in `react-native run-android`.
 Some additional windows will open before the app starts running on your device.

 For a more detailed explanation see https://reactnative.dev/docs/environment-setup

+## MealSuggestionDatabase
+This folder contains all SQL-Files for migrating a database.
+When deploying a new version of front- and backend, these files will be executed one by one

+## MealSuggestionBackend